Last Updated on January 1, 2026

 • Inconsistent brick layering or the mortar in between them is white and/or easy to remove with your fingers.

 Concrete or concrete block buildings with reinforcing steel are more difficult to identify.
 If you’re still uncertain, talk to your local Building Department to see if your home’s original plans are still available.
 A licensed engineer or masonry expert can also determine if your house is unreinforced.
+When comparing options, many owners also look at retrofitting types and techniques to choose the right upgrade path.

-Should We Reinforce Our Masonry Walls?
+Should You Reinforce Masonry Walls?

 If you’ll not reinforce masonry, your home or building remains at risk for, such as: